WordPress/grunt-patch-wordpress/README.md

 - 0.2.0 - Add support for patches generated in more ways.
 Improve UX by outputing results all the time
 - 0.3.0 - Only keep diff when debug flag is passed.
 Default to selecting newest patch.
 Make more files patchable.
 Allow input during patching process incase the shell prompts the user
 - 0.4.0 - add upload_patch, add support for github urls
+- 0.4.1 - Remove Mocha as a peerdendency